Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/prthread.rst

 ~~~~~~~~~~~

 In NSPR, a thread is represented by a pointer to an opaque structure of
-type ``PRThread``.
+type :ref:`PRThread`.
 This pointer is a required parameter for most of the
 functions that operate on threads.

 A ``PRThread*`` is the successful result of creating a new thread.
 The